Another Amazon outage takes down Slack, Epic Games and more

 "We are investigating increased EC2 launch failures and networking connectivity issues for some instances in a single Availability Zone (USE1-AZ4) in the US-EAST-1 Region," read a post on the Amazon Web Services (AWS) Service Health Dashboard at 7:35 a.m.
-Eastern time today (Dec.
-22).
+Eastern time.
 "Other Availability Zones within the US-EAST-1 Region are not affected by this issue."

 The problem was blamed on "a loss of power within a single data center."
 Power was said to be restored by 8:39 a.m.
 Eastern time, and affected services "should be starting to see recovery."